Skip to content

 ami.datasource.plugins=$${ami.datasource.plugins},com.f1.ami.plugins.mongo.AmiMongoDatasourcePlugin

-5. Select MongoDB as the Datasource.
-Give your Datasource a name and configure the URL.
+4. Give your MongoDB Datasource a name and configure the URL.
 The URL should take the following format:

 URL: server_address:port_number/Your_Database_Name